prod3v3loper/php-scaffold-template/readme.md

 Most use grunt, Webpack and then Yeoman as an example to create a scaffolding, but you can do that with all Languages here with PHP.

+You can also Scaffolden with Grunt and Webpack PHP projects and vice versa too.
+In addition, here comes more later on my repos.

 This repo here is a prepared template from [PHP MVC Advanced](https://github.com/prod3v3loper/php-mvc-advanced), you can either clone it in a folder of your choice.

 # Get Template